-1. Some situations may lead a court to determine e the existence of a(n) "" between a client and an agent.
-Although these determinations can vary dramatically by state, they can be triggered by an agent's of a client, t ne of their relationship, the degree of on the agent, or an agent simply agreeing to insurance or risk management on behalf of a client.
+1. Some situations may lead a court to determine the existence of a(n) "" between a client and an agent.
+Although these determinations can vary dramatically by state, they can be triggered by an agent's of a client, tl ne of their relationship, the degree of on the agent, or an agent simply agreeing to insurance or risk management on behalf of a client.
 2. In insurance transactions, a(n) relationship - a relationship in which an agent, agency, or i nsurance company is expected to act in the best interests of a client - is held to a higher degree of than relationships in many other businesses.

-1. In a special relationship, an insured asks fo agent provides and an recommendations/advice regulations/legal statutes 2.
-A(n) is a another.
-Parties include principals, agents, on behalf of special relationship legal agent 3.
-An insurance agent is appointed by a(n) applications, collect premiums, and bind p o solicit broker insurer 4.
-A(n) act s or aids in negotiating insurance contracts. insurance counselor broker 5.
-A managing general agent hasreinsurance placement authority from an i id solicitation underwriting actual, or expressed, authority An insurance agent has no authority of any kind to work with clients who are seeking insurance. implied authority An insurance agent demonstrates practices that appear within the her/his scope of authority, based on historical practices. apparent authority An insurance company grants oral or written authority to an agent for the purpose of selling and servicing an insurance policy. non-existent authority An insurance company gives an agent authority to perform all of the usual and necessary tasks required to sell and service an insurance policy, but it does not issue that authority verbally or in writing.
-Directions: Define the term unfair trade oractice.
+1. In a special relationship, an insured asks for agent provides recommendations/advice regulations/legal statutes 2.
+A(n) is a parties include principals, agents, a of special relationship legal agent 3.
+An insurance agent is appointed by a(n) applications, collect premiums, and bind po broker insurer 4.
+A(n) acts or aids in negotiating insurance contracts. insurance counselor broker 5.
+A managing general agent hasreinsurance placement authority from an ins solicitation underwriting actual, or expressed, authority An insurance agent has no authority of any kind to work with clients who are seeking insurance. implied authority An insurance agent demonstrates practices that appear within the her/his scope of authority, based on historical practices. apparent authority An insurance company grants oral or written authority to an agent for the purpose of selling and servicing an insurance policy. non-existent authority An insurance company gives an agent authority to perform all of the usual and necessary tasks required to sell and service an insurance policy, but it does not issue that authority verbally or in writing.
+Directions: Define the term unfair trade p practice.